Where Should I Go After an Auto Accident? Understanding Your Care Options

 • Same-day appointments: Complete Care has appointments that can be scheduled on the same day.

-• A full spectrum of coordinated care: Complete Care offers the initial medical evaluation, imaging, access to specialists and rehab from one location.
+• A full spectrum of coordinated care: Complete Care offers the initial medical evaluation, imaging, access to medical providers and rehab from one location.

 • Focus on conservative care: Complete Care’s care model emphasizes supportive, active therapy, chiropractic care and non-operative approaches.